Some of the numbers presented in this website may not be the most recent available

 After Germany’s defeat in World War 1 control was ceded to Belgium who, from 1924, ruled the colony known as Ruanda-Urundi.
 Following World War 2 it was administered by Belgium who, in 1959, relaxed powers to allow political parties.
 Driven by the Hutu revolt in Rwanda, Tutsis took overall control and Burundi gained independence in 1962.

 The land-locked country lies in the Great Lakes region of East Africa underlain by metamorphic basement except in the west which forms part of the East African rift.
-This rift is on trend with the oil-bearing Albertine Rift in Uganda.

-Recent successes in Uganda to the north could eventually lead to some new exploration activity in the region of Lake Tanganyika and in the Rusizi valley north of Bujumbura but Globalshift does not forecast any production in the short or medium term.
+However, recent successes in Uganda to the north could eventually lead to some new exploration activity in the region of Lake Tanganyika and in the Rusizi valley north of Bujumbura but Globalshift does not forecast any production in the short or medium term.

 BURUNDI